Aviah/one-click-django-polls-tutorial/tutorial_part1.md

     	votes = models.IntegerField(default=0)

-The django "models" are the django abstraction of the underlying database tables, with additional functionality (provided by django).
 A model is a python class that django uses to access the database table.
-When you code, you interact with models, and then django access the database and translates some of the model's methods to actual database interactions.*
+The django "models" are an abstraction layer, of the underlying database tables, with additional functionality (provided by django).
+When you code, you interact with models, and then django interact with the database behind the scenes.

-Since the app's models are **not** database tables, then once you define the model class, django needs to create the actual database table.
-But before django changes things in the database, we must tell django that we have updated something in the models files.
+Since the app's models are **not** database tables, once you define the model class, django needs to create the actual database table.
+But first, we tell django that we have updated the models.

 In the `site_repo` directory: